pilebones/backdoorBash/README.md

 - ettercap (>= v0.8.1)
 - etterfilter (>= v0.8.1)
 - etterfilter (>= v0.8.1)
-- netcat (The compiled version is "The GNU Netcat" v0.7.1)
+- netcat (The compiled version is "The GNU Netcat" [not BSD release] v0.7.1)

 ## How it work ?